-However, we do see some evidence of anti-concessionary behaviors (that is, a seller's follow-up offer is lower, or a buyer's follow up offer is higher, than the previous offer), and these tactics have very different efficacy between buyers and sellers.
-Table 14 reports the results of regressing the final price on an indicator for anti-concessionary behavior.
+What effect do these aggressive bargaining strategies have on outcomes?
+Table 15 reports the results of regressing the final price on an indicator for anti-concessionary behavior.
 In columns (1) and (2) this indicator equals 1 if the sell-side firm makes at least one anti-concessionary offer, while in columns (3) and (4) the indicator equals 1 if the buy-side firm makes an anti-concessionary offer.
 Columns (1) and (3) use Stage 1 bargaining, while Columns (2) and (4) use Stage 2 bargaining.
-We find that in both stages when the sell-side firm makes anti-concessionary offers this significantly increases the final price - by more than three dollars in Stage 1, and almost two dollars in Stage 2.
-For anticoncessionary buy-side firms there is some reduction in price in Stage 1 - however this is only marginally significant, and the effect is one-third as large as for sell-side firms.
-There is no change in final price for Stage 2.
+We find that in both stages when the sell-side firm makes anti-concessionary offers this significantly increases the final price by more than a dollar.
+There is no corresponding change in final price when the (stronger) buy-side firm is anti-concessionary.
 We also run similar regressions testing for an effect on closure rates.
-For buy-side firms we find evidence that anti-concessionary offers reduce closure rates in first stage negotiations by 13% ($\beta = -0.131$, p < 0.01), but do not find a similar reduction in closure rates in the second stage ($\beta = 0.031$, p = 0.89).
-For sell-side firms we find no significant effect on closure in either stage, and in both cases the coefficient is very close to zero (Stage 1: $\beta = -0.046$, p = 0.27; Stage 2: $\beta = -0.001$, p = 0.99).
+For buy-side firms we find evidence that anti-concessionary offers reduce closure rates in first stage negotiations ($\beta = -0.160$, p < 0.01), but do not find a similar reduction in closure rates in the second stage ($\beta = 0.163$, p = 0.16).
+For sell-side firms we find no significant effect on closure in either stage, and in both cases the coefficient is very close to zero (Stage 1: $\beta = -0.048$, p = 0.38; Stage 2: $\beta = 0.035$, p = 0.63).
 Hence using an aggressive strategy of making anti-concessionary offers is clearly beneficial for the sell-side firms: it raises the average price without leading to more impasses.
-Anti-concessionary strategies by buyers are either ineffective, or when there is a small price benefit it comes at a cost in reduced closure.
-These effects approximately offset each other, leaving the buyer no better off.